Back to Blog

 Generally, internal analytics that do not produce decisions with legal or similarly significant effects on consumers are lower risk.
 However, if your analytics involve profiling (analyzing personal data to evaluate or predict behavior), data protection assessment requirements may still apply in states like Colorado, Connecticut, and Maryland.

-How does the Colorado AI Act interact with state privacy laws?
+How does Colorado SB 26-189 interact with state privacy laws?

 Can I use customer data to train AI models?